MPC-Berkeley/barc_lite/me131_docker/project_readme.md

 # An Tutorial on Developing for the ME 131 Class Project

 This tutorial assumes that you have the Docker environment set up correctly according to the instructions in `docker_readme.md`.
 This tutorial will guide you through how to test your own controllers in simulation with ROS, to log the generated data, and to visualize it.
+Though it is not required, if you would like to learn more about ROS, you can find documentation on it [here](https://docs.ros.org/en/foxy/index.html).

 ## Setting up your Project Files